Meghan Caven

-Meg Caven, a sociologist and education researcher, examines the intersection of education, policy, and inequality.
-Drawing on mixed-methods and participatory inquiry, she advances knowledge of how policy reforms alter educational opportunity, practices, environments, and outcomes.
-She is particularly interested in leveraging research-practice partnerships to advance racial equity at the intersection of the educational, juvenile justice, and child welfare systems.
+Meg Caven, EDC research scientist, is a sociologist, education researcher and program evaluator.
+Drawing on mixed-methods and participatory inquiry, she advances knowledge of how policy reforms affect educational opportunity, practices, environments, and outcomes.
+She is particularly interested in leveraging research-practice partnerships to improve educational outcomes.

 Caven holds a PhD in Sociology from Brown University and an EdM from the Harvard Graduate School of Education.